pipe-cd/tutorial/tutorial/content/en/30-local-run/piped.md

    - `spec.pipedID`: `Piped Id` you got in 2.5.
    - `spec.pipedKeyData`: `Base64 Encoded Piped Key` you got in 2.5.
    - `spec.repositories[0].remote`: The URL of your repository you made in 1.
+   - `spec.platformProviders`: Uncomment one item.
+You will deploy to the environment.

 4. Run a Piped as a Docker container. [^1]